siluguo/STEM-EDX-Data-Fitting/README.md

 ![alt text](images/Figure3.png)

 Finally, click the `Save Figure and Data` button to save the fitted data, fitted parameters, and figures to the same folder

+## Citation
+Please cite this code if used for publication purpose: